droonga/droonga.org/tutorial/1.0.8/benchmark/index.md

  * `--output-path` is the path to the result file.
    Statistics of all benchmarks is saved as a file at the location.

+While running, you should monitor the system status of the `node0`, by `top` or something.
+If the benchmark elicits Groonga's performance correctly, Groonga's process uses the CPU fully (for example, `400%` on a computer with 4 processors).
+Otherwise something wrong - for example, too narrow network, too low performance client.

 Then you'll get the reference result of the Groonga.

 To confirm the result is valid, check the response of the `status` command: